Quickback Docs

 Batch Delete Records

-DELETE /rooms/batch
+DELETE /jobs/batch

 Content-Type: application/json